What you need to know right now about the 2018 midterm elections

 Races to watch: VA-02 (Taylor), VA-05 (Garrett), VA-7 (Brat), VA-10 (Comstock)

 GOP Rep. Barbara Comstock's DC exurb district is a big target for a Democratic flip in November.
 This will most likely be the most competitive race in the state this year, followed by that of Rep. Scott Taylor, a Republican who represents the hometown of the state's Democratic governor.
 Taylor's strong military background and willingness to work across the aisle give him an advantage, as CNN ranks this race as lean Republican.
-Sen. Tim Kaine, the 2016 Democratic vice presidential candidate, has yet to see a strong candidate against him in the fall.
+Sen. Tim Kaine, the 2016 Democratic vice presidential candidate

+, has yet to see a strong candidate against him in the fall.
 CNN rates his race as likely Democrat.

 Primary date: Tuesday, June 19

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.